 - (1) Attach a Canvas Rubric to each assignment.
 (You may also use a rubric in Word or PDF format.) - (2) Use the Canvas Rubric to guide grading and provide feedback. - (3) Return feedback on assignments within 48 to 72 hours after the scheduled due date (unless the assignment is a major assignment such as multimedia projects, research papers, final semester projects, etc.).
-In such cases, allow for a two-week turnaround time for grading and feedback. - i.
-Each department should have a policy specific to turnaround time for their courses. - (4) Provide feedback/ comments to students via Canvas SpeedGrader, text, audio, video, and/ or other relevant tools.

-3. Provide Information or Respond to Questions about the Content of a Course or Competency - Required Elements

-- Respond to student questions about coursework or assignments/ student email within 24 business hours, preferably sooner.
+In such cases, allow for a two-week turnaround time for grading and feedback. - (4) Provide feedback/comments to students via Canvas SpeedGrader, text, audio, video, and/or other relevant tools. - 3.
+Provide Information or Respond to Questions about the Content of a Course or Competency Required Elements It is recommended that instructors do the following: - (1) Respond to student questions about coursework or assignments/student email within 24 business hours, preferably sooner.
 (Exceptions can be made for holidays, weekends, and conferences.) - (2) Use GEM 365 email, Canvas Inbox, Canvas Announcements, Flip (formerly FlipGrid, Canvas Discussion Boards, or Microsoft Teams to answer and respond to student questions. - i.
-This list is not intended to be comprehensive. - (3) Create and cultivate avenues for students to ask instructors questions.

-4. Facilitate a Group Discussion Regarding the Content of a Course or Competency - Required Elements
+This list is not intended to be comprehensive. - (3) Create and cultivate avenues for students to ask instructors questions. - 4.
+Facilitate a Group Discussion Regarding the Content of a Course or Competency Required Elements It is recommended that instructors do the following: - a.

-- a.
 Provide group discussion opportunities in planned, organized activities - i.
-Facilitating group discussions can be done synchronously by using webconferencing software/apps (Microsoft Teams) or Canvas Discussions or other tools - Facilitating group discussions can be done asynchronously by using Canvas Discussions, Flip, or another useful tool - b.
+Facilitating group discussions can be done synchronously by using web-conferencing software/apps (Microsoft Teams) or Canvas Discussions or other tools - ii.
+Facilitating group discussions can be done asynchronously by using Canvas Discussions, Flip, or another useful tool - b.
 Keep track of student attendance (interaction); this can also be addressed using direct observation. - c.
-Keep track of student participation by posts made or recordings submitted, etc.

-5. Other Instructional Activities Approved by the Institution's or Program's Accrediting Agency - Required Elements

-Other activities and experiences may be included and required.
-These experiences include, but are not limited to the following:
+Keep track of student participation by posts made or recordings submitted, etc. - 5.
+Other Instructional Activities Approved by the Institution's or Program's Accrediting Agency Required Elements Other activities and experiences may be included and required.
+These experiences include, but are not limited to the following: - Recitals - Plays/Theatre - Concerts - Community Service - University Sanctioned Events - Student Organizations - Professional Organizations - Clinical Experiences - Internships - Other

-- Recitals

-- Plays/Theatre

-- Concerts

-- Community Service

-- University Sanctioned Events

-- Student Organizations

-- Professional Organizations

-- Clinical Experiences

-- Internships

-- Other